Federal Marriage Amendment: The United States Constitution and federal courts

 Federal courts have interpreted the U.S. Constitution to place some limits on states' ability to restrict access to marriage.
 In Loving v.
 Virginia, the United States Supreme Court overturned state marriage laws that barred interracial marriages on the basis that marriage is a "basic civil right..." and that "...the freedom to marry, or not marry, a person of another race resides with the individual and cannot be infringed by the State."
 The Supreme Court struck down a 1992 Colorado constitutional amendment that barred legislative and judicial remedies to protect homosexuals from discrimination solely on the basis of their sexual orientation in Romer v.
 Evans.

 In 1972, the U.S. Supreme Court dismissed, "for want of a substantial question," an appeal by two men who unsuccessfully challenged Minnesota's marriage statutes in state court.
 Because the case, Baker v.
 Nelson, came to the Court through mandatory appellate review (not certiorari), the summary dismissal established Baker v.
 Nelson as a binding precedent.

 In 2010, the United States District Court for the Northern District of California ruled that Proposition 8, passed two years earlier by a majority of voters, was unconstitutional.
 As in Judge Baitaillon's decision about the Nebraska law, Judge Vaughn Walker stated in his ruling that moral opposition to same-sex marriage is not sufficient reason to make a law valid.
 Judge Walker ruled the law violated the 14th Amendment's Equal Protection clause, as well as the Due Process Clause.
 The proponents of Proposition 8 appealed to the United States Court of Appeals for the Ninth Circuit, which affirmed the lower court's decision on February 7, 2012.
 On June 26, 2013, the U.S. Supreme Court, vacated the Ninth Circuit's ruling for lack of jurisdiction.
 Two days later the Ninth Circuit dissolved its stay of the district court's ruling, allowing same-sex marriage to resume in California.
 In 2015 the Supreme Court held in Obergefell v.
 Hodges that the government could not refuse to recognize same-sex marriage.

 Legislative history

-The Federal Marriage Amendment has been introduced in the United States Congress many different times: in 2002, 2003, 2004, 2005, 2006, 2008, 2013, and 2015; none of which were successful.
+The Federal Marriage Amendment has been introduced in the United States Congress multiple different times: in 2002, 2003, 2004, 2005, 2006, 2008, 2013, and 2015; none of which were successful.